Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Authors' contributions

 \section{Authors' contributions}

-T.Y.L.\ and I.M.M.\ devised the new algorithms and training method, T.Y.L.\ implemented them and conducted the experiments, T.Y.L.\ and I.M.M.\ evaluated the experiments and wrote the manuscript.
+T.Y.L.\ and I.M.M.\ devised the new algorithms, T.Y.L.\ implemented them, T.Y.L.\ and I.M.M.\ conducted the experiments, evaluated the experiments and wrote the manuscript.
+All authors read and approved the final manuscript.